Mega Man Powered Up

-Mega Man Powered Up is a side-scrolling platform video game developed and published by Capcom.
+Mega Man Powered Up is a 2006 platform game developed and published by Capcom.
 It was released for the PlayStation Portable (PSP) handheld game console in March 2006.
-It is a remake of the original Mega Man game released in 1987 for the Nintendo Entertainment System (NES).
-Players control the eponymous star Mega Man who must stop Dr. Wily from conquering the world using eight robots called Robot Masters.
+It is a remake of the original Mega Man game, released in 1987 for the Nintendo Entertainment System (NES).
+Players control the eponymous star Mega Man, who must stop Dr. Wily from conquering the world using eight robots called Robot Masters.

+The game uses a chibi art style that was intended for the original NES game but was not possible at the time.
+The designers intended to keep this design faithful to the way the characters worked and looked in the original.
 Unlike the original game, players can control these eight Robot Masters under the right circumstances.
 Other new features include a level creator mode and a challenge mode.

-First revealed in 2005, Powered Up was produced by series mainstay Keiji Inafune.
-It was released in a bundle alongside Mega Man: Maverick Hunter X (also for PSP) and was slated for release on the PSP's PlayStation Network (PSN).
-It was released for the PSN service in Japan, but a US release did not occur due to technical difficulties.
-The game uses a chibi-style that was intended for the original game but was not possible at the time.
-The designers intended to keep this design faithful to the way the characters worked and looked in the original.
-While it received generally positive reviews, the game sold poorly, and plans for a remake of Mega Man 2 titled Mega Man Powered Up 2 fell through.
+First revealed in 2005, Powered Up was released in a bundle alongside Mega Man Maverick Hunter X (also for PSP); in Japan, it was also released on the PSP's PlayStation Network (PSN) service.
+While it received generally positive reviews, the game sold poorly, and plans for a remake of Mega Man 2, titled Mega Man Powered Up 2, fell through.

 Plot

-The robot creator Doctor Light created two human-like robots with advanced artificial intelligence named Rock and Roll.
+The robot creator Dr. Light created two human-like robots with advanced artificial intelligence named Rock and Roll.
 Following this, he created eight more robots intended for industrial use: Cut Man, Guts Man, Ice Man, Bomb Man, Fire Man, Elec Man, Time Man, and Oil Man.
-He received a Nobel Prize for Physics, and his old colleague and rival Doctor Wily has grown bitter for not being acknowledged for his work on the project.
-Wily discovered a prototype robot made by Doctor Light before Rock and Roll called Proto Man, who is in danger of having his energy generator go critical.
+He received a Nobel Prize for Physics, and his old colleague and rival Dr. Wily has grown bitter for not being acknowledged for his work on the project.
+Wily discovered a prototype robot made by Dr. Light before Rock and Roll called Proto Man, who is in danger of having his energy generator go critical.
 Wily gave him a nuclear energy supply to extend his life.
 He later steals and reprograms the eight industrial robots to attempt world domination.
 Rock volunteered to stop Wily and rescue his friends, and Dr. Light converted him into a fighting robot, giving him a new name: Mega Man.
 After defeating all eight Robot Masters and returning them to normal, Mega Man goes through Dr. Wily's fortress and challenges him.
 After beating Wily, the mad scientist surrenders and asks Mega Man to spare him.
 Mega Man then returns home, where he's greeted by Dr. Light, Roll, and his friends.